AI-Edu-ITS/its-ml-playground/section1/README.md

 **💡 Tips: you can change which column you want to sort.
 Make sure that column exist in dataset!!**

 </details>

+## ❗ Important: Test Your Understanding For Section 1: Introduction

+You can test your understanding about Section 1: Introduction by answer all questions in `practice_section1.ipynb`.
+Follow all guides from each cell.
+You can also compare your result by expanding solution below your code.

 ## 📁 Dataset Explanation